Revolutionary-Games/Thrive/doc/architecture.md

 ### Saving and Loading

-The ECS architecture simplifies savign and loading as it is just a matter of writing the component data to disk and loading it back later.
+The ECS architecture simplifies saving and loading as it is just a matter of writing the component data to disk and loading it back later.
 The saving system automatically handles converting entity references to point to newly created instances after loading a save.